it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Reporting_Process.md

 * Operations
 * Usability

-Organizational Security Maturity: the quality the provider's organizational process for managing security risk in each of these CIS Controls components:
-* [not sure what to do here.
-Can we use a subset of the IGs?
-I don't think each of the 20 controls is the way to go]

 Product (Revision) Summary
 * Details about the product that were submitted including its description, expected usage (i.e. use cases), version number(s), etc. This includes the Change List for Revision Submissions.

 Verification Methods
-* Description of how the system was tested to include decision tree, etc., used in the verification process.
+* Description of how the system was tested to include verification methods used in the testing.

 Maturity Trends
-* A description of what caused a change for any product or organizational maturity level that changed.
+* A description of what caused a change for any product or process maturity level that changed.

 Appendices
 * Requirements Scores: a list of all individual requirements and whether the provider is meeting them